 Another great holiday destination in Pennsylvania is the community of Jim Thorpe.
 Nestled among the Pocono Mountains, Jim Thorpe features a quaint downtown that seems like a winter wonderland.

 The town throws an Olde Time Christmas celebration during the first three weekends of December.
-Visitors can enjoy shopping in the downtown shops, take train rides with Santa, and enjoy live music.
+Visitors can enjoy shopping in the downtown shops and enjoy live music.

 It should come as no surprise that the town known as the “Sweetest Place on Earth” and “Chocolatetown, USA” is also one of the best holiday destinations in Pennsylvania.
 In fact, I’ve written a whole post with my suggestions for things to do at Christmastime in Hershey and Harrisburg.